NotePlan/plugins/jgclark.Summaries/README.md

 Each command is considered in turn.
 **Please note** that in each of these:
-- all notes in the special folders @Archive and @Trash are **ignored**.
+- all notes in the special folders (@Archive, @Templates and @Trash) are **ignored**.
 Others can be exluded too using the `foldersToExclude` setting (see below).
 - the **searches** are simple ones, not using fuzzy matching or regular expressions.
 - these commands require **configuration**.
 See section below for details of how to add/update the relevant settings for each command.

 ### `/saveSearchResults`
-This command searches across all notes (both calendar and projects) for a text string you give.
+This command searches across **all notes** (both calendar and projects) for a text string you give.
 It asks where to save its output: to the current note, to the Plugin Console, or to a specially-created note in the Summaries folder.
 (It will update the previous note with that same title, if it exists.)

 The relevant settings for this command are:
 - folderToStore: e.g. 'Summaries'
-- foldersToExclude: e.g. ['📋 Templates', 'Summaries']
+- foldersToExclude: e.g. ['Summaries']
 - headingLevel: e.g. 2
 - highlightOccurrences: false or true
 - dateStyle: e.g.'link'